andrew/ultimate-awesome/README.md

 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.
 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
-- [awesome-php-ai](https://github.com/garyblankenship/awesome-php-ai) - A curated list of PHP libraries and tools for AI, Machine Learning, and Natural Language Processing.
-Find everything you need to integrate modern AI capabilities into your PHP applications.
 - [awesome-fintech-india](https://github.com/gitcommitshow/awesome-fintech-india) - List of awesome financial services APIs and tools available to Indian developers.
 - [awesome-pl-concepts](https://github.com/glyh/awesome-pl-concepts) - An menu/quick reference for Programming Language concepts.
 - [awesome-cangjie](https://github.com/gtn1024/awesome-cangjie) - A curated list of awesome Cangjie frameworks, libraries, software and resources.